 All of these costs factor in on top of a second mortgage payment.
 Before you dive into owning a second home, consider whether or not you can afford the additional costs.

 Determining if You Want a Vacation Home or Rental Property

 Before beginning to shop for a mortgage, you’ll need to decide whether you want to potentially earn rental income on the property.
 The answer to this question will determine the type of mortgage you qualify for.

 However, if you need rental income in order to qualify for the additional home purchase, you may need to identify a renter and have a fully executed lease among other documents to show the lender the source of additional income.
 Keep in mind that the lender may only use a certain percentage (likely 75%) of the lease amount as a credit towards your qualifying income.

 To qualify for a rental property loan, lenders will likely require a higher down payment, typically at least 20% or more.
 Non-owner occupied loans allow you to use the home when it’s not rented.

 Factors to Qualify for a Mortgage

 If you’re ready to buy a home, and you’ve decided what type of property you’re looking for, you’ll want to consider many of the same factors needed to secure a first mortgage.
-And most importantly, understanding how much home you can afford.
+Utilizing a home affordability calculator can be important when understanding how much home you can afford.

 Credit report and FICO® score: Your credit report is essentially a report card that shows lenders how responsible you are about managing your debt, including your first mortgage.
 It shows whether you make payments on time and whether you’ve missed payments or defaulted on debt in the past.